 Family life and relationships present many of life’s best gifts.

-But when challenges come in a form like disability, chronic illness, traumatic injury, mental health difficulties or an aging-related condition, life quickly gets complicated.
+But when challenges come in a form like disability, chronic illness, traumatic injury, mental health difficulties or an aging-related condition, life can get complicated quickly.

 And this road may be long.

 In this midst of it all, it is common to experience things like confusion, anger, doubt, fear, weariness and loneliness.
-We understand that caregivers, parents and even supportive siblings or grandparents are sifting through a myriad or resources, often struggling to find what they need.
-You may feel overwhelmed with decisions and feeling pressure to find the very “best” for your family.
+We understand that family caregivers — parents, siblings, grandparents, spouses — are sifting through a myriad of resources to find what they need.
+You may feel overwhelmed with decisions and feeling pressure to find the very best for your family.

 We want to encourage you and help you build strategies that fit YOU